Does your melon ever taste like onions?

 - It has a long shelf life – 2 years, at least – so it won’t go rancid on your board like olive oil might.

-- You can get (use the code STEWARDSHIP for 10% off at that site!) that has no smell or taste.
+- You can get refined coconut oil (use the code STEWARDSHIP to get 10% off) that has no smell or taste.

 Since I already buy it in bulk, simply having it available without jumping through hoops and not feeling like I’m feeding my cutting board expensive oil are two other nice perks.